iitmcvg/iitmcvg.github.io/_posts/2018-09-16-docker-intro.md

 * On your Desktop, find the Docker QuickStart Terminal icon.
 * Click the Docker QuickStart icon to launch a pre-configured Docker Toolbox terminal.
 * If the system displays a User Account Control prompt to allow VirtualBox to make changes to your computer.
 Choose Yes.
 * The terminal does several things to set up Docker Toolbox for you.
-When it is done, the terminal displays the $ prompt.
+When it is done, the terminal displays a prompt.
-* Make the terminal active by clicking your mouse next to the $ prompt.

 * The prompt is traditionally a \$ dollar sign.
 You type commands into the command line which is the area after the prompt.
 Your cursor is indicated by a highlighted area or a \| that appears in the command line.
 After typing a command, always press RETURN.